awsdocs/amazon-cloudsearch-developer-guide/doc_source/faceting.md

 }
 ```

 To minimize the response time, you can send this request in parallel with the request to get the filtered results\.
-However, keep in mind that these additional requests can impact your overall query performance, and it might be necessary to scale your domain up to handle the additional traffic\. \(For more information about scaling, see [Configuring Scaling Options](configuring-scaling-options.md)\.\)
+However, keep in mind that these additional requests can impact your overall query performance, and it might be necessary to scale your domain up to handle the additional traffic\. \(For more information about scaling, see [Configuring Scaling Options in Amazon CloudSearch](configuring-scaling-options.md)\.\)

 If the user further refines the search by selecting a genre or rating, you add that to the filter criteria to get the matching documents\.
 For example, the following request gets the movies released in 2013, 2012, or 1993 that have a rating of 6\.3: